 An experienced lawyer would make a big difference coming out of a bankruptcy process unscathed.
 Selecting an attorney with years of experience with both Chapter 7 and Chapter 13 filings is the way to go.

-You do not want to end up with a lawyer who is good at navigating clients through only a Chapter 13.
-Especially if a Chapter 7 is the best option given their situation.
-This is why we provide our own calculators for Chapter 7 and 13.
+You do not want to end up with a lawyer who is good at navigating clients through only Chapter 13.
+Especially if Chapter 7 is the best option given their situation.
+This is why we provide our own calculators for Chapters 7 and 13.
 These calculators give you a preliminary idea of what might be best for you.
 This can further serve you as a guide in choosing a bankruptcy attorney.

-However, many years of practice does not make one a good bankruptcy attorney.
+However, many years of practice do not make one a good bankruptcy attorney.
 A competent bankruptcy attorney is one who is smart, hardworking, and mentored by experienced attorneys in the business.
 They must have won most of the cases or led to favorable decisions in favor of their clients.